Welcome to the 184th Metamorphosis Monday!

 Since I have lots of shells from a trip we took many years ago to Sanibel and Captiva Islands, plus you can find shells in all the discount stores pretty inexpensively, I decided to try making my own.
 You may remember I made one shell charger and posted a tutorial for making them in this post: Pottery Barn Knock-off Shell Chargers for Summer Dining.

 I had not had a chance to finish them since I’ve been spending almost all my spare time categorizing posts for the new system that went live this weekend.
 Since my categorizing days are behind me (YAY!)
 I got back to work on the chargers.
 I’m happy to report, they are done!
 Double Yay!
 (Sorry these pics are a bit yellowish, they were taken after dark so not the best lighting.)
 Click on any pic to enlarge it for a better view.
+Then hit the “back” arrow in your browser back to normal.
 Or, click Ctrl + on your keyboard to enlarge pics, then ctrl zero when done.

 I was curious how many shells each charger contained when completed.
 So, I counted all the shells on one charger…231 shells!
 It took me pretty much all day Sunday to complete the last 5 chargers and that was after getting a good start on those last five a while back, as seen in this post: Shell Charger Progress